ManuelBuenAbad/ds_projects/04_cds/README.md

 The dataset consists of 41,188 records of 20 features of bank clients.
 The target is to predict whether the client bought a certificate of deposit (CD) or not.

 This project was made via Amazon SageMaker AI, one of the Amazon Web Services (AWS) products.
 In particular, I used Canvas and Autopilot in order to quickly analyze and preprocess the data, as well as create and train a ML model.
 The final result is a weighted ensemble model that includes linear regression, extremely randomized trees, NN, and random forest estimators.
+I achieved an **F1-score** of almost **68%**, and an **accuracy** above **91%**.

 📒 Amazon SageMaker AI - Notebook